-The scope and boundary, as well as material aspects that are identified and reported upon in our 2018 Sustainability Report and within this GRI Index, represent an expansion to our prior year reporting.
-Republic has adopted and integrated the GRI Standards Framework to guide its reporting, moving away from the GRI G4 standards as used in its 2017 and prior year reports.
+The scope and boundary, as well as relevant sustainability aspects that are identified and reported upon in our 2019 Sustainability Report and within this GRI Content Index, represent an ongoing expansion to our year over year reporting.
+Republic adopted and integrated the GRI Standards to guide its reporting and moved away from the GRI G4 reporting framework in 2018.
 We have also expanded the coverage of indicators and level of data and detail reported where possible within specific GRI indicators and topics, guided by our materiality assessment refresh, as described in Disclosure 102-15 - Key impacts, risks, and opportunities.
+Due to these efforts this GRI report is now in accordance with GRI Standards: Core option.